astrostitch/Poke-Fights/README.md

 > image damagge function

+## Leveling
+The Pokemons you have will level up by fighting, every attack you do will give the pokemon points to level up

+> image of the level up function

+### Points
+The level 1 needed points to level up will be 20 and will be increasing by level in 5.

+The points will be given to the pokemon at the end of the battle if you win, and will have a random chance based on the level of your pokemon compared to the other pokemon.

+> image of the points given

+### health
+The base health in level 1 will be 100 and with every level up it increase in 10 points of health

 ## Capture Pokemon
 You can capture pokemons by throwing them a pokeball you will have in the inventory.